junecv/junecv.github.io/_posts/2021-01-14-stanford-cs106a-eclipse-setup-quick-guide.md

 #### *Credit*

 I first solved the blank screen problem by following the answer from Anonymous [here](https://stackoverflow.com/questions/43929424/karel-screen-is-blank-when-trying-to-run-in-eclipse-on-mac).
-But as the course design has changed from using Java to using Python as teaching medium, the current course website no longer have blank Karel project.
+But as the course design has changed from using Java to using Python as the teaching medium, the current course website no longer has blank Karel project.

 #### *Why I'm doing this*